 This is a great question and one that is driving my own doctoral research, in which I am investigating whether Canada should move forward with policy development and/or reform related to MAID for mature minors and, if so, what should this reform look like.
 I think it is important to be cautious to make claims about what a robust and balanced parliamentary review process must look like, as we really do have a large knowledge gap about how young people in Canada feel and think about MAID.
 We must take a step back and ask what it means/requires to utilize a balanced approach that is reflective of the thoughts of all Canadians and to consider why including young people in these conversations is so vital to the MAID legislation and the parliamentary review itself.

 Are the issues related to the Parliamentary Review, including mature minors and MAID in Canada, important to you?

 Do you want to help protect the constitutional right to medical assistance in dying?

-We have created an Election 2021 Advocacy Toolkit and Action Guide that provides you with the resources you need to effectively engage with the candidates in your riding.
-Your advocacy will help keep the Parliamentary Review of MAID top of mind.
+We have created an Advocacy Toolkit and Action Guide that provides you with the resources you need to effectively engage your Member of Parliament.